giacomopiccinini/Spotilist/README.md

 This is to avoid considering curators who are too famous and whom you cannot reasonably address.

 Finally, you might want to exclude playlists whose least famous artist has more than a certain number of followers.
 To do so, adjust the the 'Maximum number of followers' parameter.

+## Deployment

+The app is currently deployed on **Streamlit**, and is accessible at https://giacomopiccinini-spotilist-app-d9om9j.streamlit.app/.
+Notice: it has definitely not been tested (carefully enough) yet, so I do expect lots of bugs.
+If you find any, please do get in touch with me!